+Telephone: 604-765-8494

-E-mail: grobertson@langara.ca
+E-mail: grobertson@langara.bc.ca / guy_robertson@telus.net

 Learning Outcomes:

-After completing this course, the learner will have acquired the knowledge, values and skills to be able to:

-- Discuss current issues in reference service. - Develop strategies for personal and professional growth within the field. - Describe how informational resources are created, organized and published. - Identify and evaluate common types of reference questions and readers' advisory requests. - Demonstrate effective reference interview techniques. - Describe the needs of different demographic groups, including seniors, new Canadians, and patrons with physical and emotional challenges.

-- Develop successful strategies for responding to informational requests. - Identify and evaluate appropriate resources for any informational request. - Demonstrate the use of standard reference tools in all formats. - Conduct successful searches, using effective search strategies, in appropriately selected databases, and other online resources, including the Internet.
+After completing this course, the learner will have acquired the knowledge, values and skills to be able to: - Analyze and discuss current issues in reference service. - Develop strategies for personal and professional growth within the field. - Describe how informational resources are created, organized and published. - Identify and evaluate common types of reference questions and readers' advisory requests. - Demonstrate effective reference interview techniques. - Analyze the needs of different demographic groups, including seniors, new Canadians, and patrons with physical and emotional challenges. - Develop successful strategies for responding to informational requests. - Identify and evaluate appropriate resources for any informational request. - Demonstrate the use of standard reference tools in all formats. - Conduct successful searches, using effective search strategies, in appropriately selected databases, and other online resources, including the Internet.
 Textbook and Course Materials:

 There is no textbook for LIBR 2416.
 Reading materials are distributed during lectures and exercises.
-Students can benefit from access to texts referred to throughout the course:

-• Richard E. Bopp and Linda C. Smith, Reference and information services: an introduction.
+Students can benefit from access to the text referred to throughout the course: • Richard E. Bopp and Linda C. Smith, Reference and information services: an introduction.
 Fourth edition.
-2011 (Available as an online book through the Langara library)
+2011 (Available as an online book through the Langara library) Note: This course may use an electronic (online) instructional resource that is located outside of Canada for mandatory graded class work.
+You may be required to enter personal information, such as your name and email address, to log in to this resource.
+This means that your personal information could be stored on servers located outside of Canada and may be accessed by U.S. authorities, subject to federal laws.
+Where

+possible, you may log in with an email pseudonym as long as you provide the pseudonym to your instructor so that he or she can identify you when reviewing your class work.

 Assignments

-Course participants are responsible for a variety of learning activities including: weekly readings, discussions, "in-class" exercises, a reference observation exercise, as well as assignments and term projects.
+Course participants are responsible for a variety of learning activities including: weekly readings, discussions, exercises, a reference observation exercise, as well as assignments and term projects.
 As active student participation is important for the success of any course, and essential for learning in the online course environment, there is a participation mark for the course.

 Specifically, there will be short weekly exercises /activities, six assignments, and a term project, with weighting distributed as follows:

 Function Grade weighting

-Activities and Exercises, including the Reference Observation 15%
+Activities and Exercises, 15%

+including the Reference

+Observation

 Assignments 1 - 6 60%

 Term project 15%

+Participation 10%

+Total 100%

+All exercises, assignments, term project and reference observation must be completed in order to pass the course.

+Grading Guidelines: